wilsonzhang6/CMPE-131-Grp10/README.md

 Feature5: View Routine
 This feature is only available to existing user and they can view their routines

-Feature6: Search Routine
+Feature6: Update email
-Guest users can search existing routines
+This feature is only available to existing user and they can update their email

-Feature7: Update Routine
+Feature7: Update username
-This feature is only available to existing user and they can update their routines
+This feature is only available to existing user and they can update their username

 Feature8: Upload Profile Picture
 This feature is only available to existing user and they can upload/update their profile picture

-c.
-Should include icon to show whether tests are passing/failing.